yugabyte/yugabyte-db/docs/content/v2.12/explore/observability/grafana-dashboard/grafana.md

 - Install Grafana and start the server according to the [Grafana documentation](https://grafana.com/docs/grafana/latest/installation/mac/).

 - Open the Grafana UI on <http://localhost:3000>.
 The default login is `admin`, with a password of `admin`.
-- Follow the steps on [Grafana support for Prometheus](https://prometheus.io/docs/visualization/grafana/) to create a Prometheus data source.
+- Follow the steps in [Grafana support for Prometheus](https://prometheus.io/docs/visualization/grafana/) to create a Prometheus data source.

 ## Create a dashboard